pantheon-systems/documentation/source/_docs/metrics.md

 Yes.
 For example, multiple devices on the same home network visiting your site would each be considered a unique visitor.

 ### Can I check metrics from the command line with Terminus?
 Yes!
 Access to metrics via Terminus is currently available as an alpha command, meaning the command structure may change before full release.
-[Install Terminus](/docs/terminus/install/) or update to the <a href="/docs/terminus/updates#update-to-the-current-release-" data-proofer-ignore>current release</a> for access to the `alpha:metrics` command.
+[Install Terminus](/docs/terminus/install/) or update to the [current release](/docs/terminus/updates#update-to-the-current-release-) for access to the `alpha:metrics` command.

 ## See Also
 - [Traffic Limits and Overages](/docs/traffic-limits/)